ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 * Lower percentage threshold - the lower threshold calculated for the percentage range
 * Higher percentage threshold - the higher threshold calculated for the percentage range
 * Final total - the final total will be corrected if applicable or will remain as the original if not
-* Final component - the final components will be corrected if applicable or will remain as original components if not
+* Final component - the final components will be corrected if applicable, if not it will remain as original components

 ### Example Usage

 There are various ways of running this method.
-You can find more information regarding this on totals and components [documentation page](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components)
+You can find more information regarding this on totals and components [documentation page](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components).

 ## Test Data

-The test data mentioned in the example above can be found alongside this user documentation
+The test data mentioned in the example above can be found alongside this user documentation.

 ## Additional Information